wildfly/quickstart/ejb-multi-server/README.md

 To add the users, open a command prompt and type the following commands:

         For Linux:
-            WILDFLY_HOME/bin/add-user.sh -a -u quickuser -p quick-123
+            ${jboss.home.name}/bin/add-user.sh -a -u quickuser -p quick-123
-            WILDFLY_HOME/bin/add-user.sh -a -u quickuser1 -p quick123+
+            ${jboss.home.name}/bin/add-user.sh -a -u quickuser1 -p quick123+
-            WILDFLY_HOME/bin/add-user.sh -a -u quickuser2 -p quick+123
+            ${jboss.home.name}/bin/add-user.sh -a -u quickuser2 -p quick+123

         For Windows:
-            WILDFLY_HOME\bin\add-user.bat -a -u quickuser -p quick-123
+            ${jboss.home.name}\bin\add-user.bat -a -u quickuser -p quick-123
-            WILDFLY_HOME\bin\add-user.bat -a -u quickuser1 -p quick123+
+            ${jboss.home.name}\bin\add-user.bat -a -u quickuser1 -p quick123+
-            WILDFLY_HOME\bin\add-user.bat -a -u quickuser2 -p quick+123
+            ${jboss.home.name}\bin\add-user.bat -a -u quickuser2 -p quick+123

 If you prefer, you can use the add-user utility interactively.
 For an example of how to use the add-user utility, see the instructions located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).

 ## Back Up the Server Configuration Files

-WildFly server configuration for this quickstart is very complicated and not easily restored by running a JBoss CLI script, so it is important to back up your server configuration files before you begin.
+${product.name} server configuration for this quickstart is very complicated and not easily restored by running a JBoss CLI script, so it is important to back up your server configuration files before you begin.

-1. If it is running, stop the WildFly server.
+1. If it is running, stop the ${product.name} server.
-2. Back up the following files, replacing WILDFLY_HOME with the path to your WildFly installation:
+2. Back up the following files, replacing ${jboss.home.name} with the path to your ${product.name} installation:

-        WILDFLY_HOME/domain/configuration/domain.xml
+        ${jboss.home.name}/domain/configuration/domain.xml
-        WILDFLY_HOME/domain/configuration/host.xml
+        ${jboss.home.name}/domain/configuration/host.xml
 3. After you have completed testing and undeployed this quickstart, you can replace these files to restore the server to its original configuration.